katerinasmyrli/katerinasmyrli.github.io/_news/2023-09-19-esmac-workshop.md

 related_posts: false
 ---

-> Together with Athanasios Mastrogeorgiou, Konstantina Tsintzira, Odysseas Stavrakakis and Prof. Evangelos Papadopoulos, we organised the workshop **Markerless Motion Analysis for Gait Assessment** at the **ESMAC Conference**, focusing on developing accessible and low-cost methods for biomechanical analysis.
+> Together with Athanasios Mastrogeorgiou, Konstantina Tsintzira, Odysseas Stavrakakis and Prof. Evangelos Papadopoulos, we organised the workshop **Markerless Motion Analysis for Gait Assessment** at the **2023 ESMAC Conference**, focusing on developing accessible and low-cost methods for biomechanical analysis.
 >
 ---